ableinc/polysecrets/README.md

 secret string you provided will not contain all the characters provided.
 If you want the final secret to contain all the exact same characters, then provide the exact string length to Polysecrets 'length' field.

+- The secret provided in the config is just used as reference characters and are not guaranteed to be a part of the final secret.
+If you would like to use the secret you provide I would recommend going the traditional route; add secret to your project .env file and use Able's <a href="https://github.com/ableinc/pydotenvs">Py.Envs</a>
+python library.